 BURGERS_CHARACTERISTICS, a MATHEMATICA program which solves the time dependent inviscid Burgers equation using the method of characteristics, by Mikel Landajuela.

-BURGERS_SOLUTION, a MATLAB library which evaluates an exact solution of the time-dependent 1D viscous Burgers equation.
+BURGERS_SOLUTION, a MATLAB code which evaluates an exact solution of the time-dependent 1D viscous Burgers equation.

-BURGERS_TIME_VISCOUS, a MATLAB library which solves the time-dependent viscous Burgers equation using a finite difference discretization of the conservative form of the equation.
+BURGERS_TIME_VISCOUS, a MATLAB code which solves the time-dependent viscous Burgers equation using a finite difference discretization of the conservative form of the equation.

-FD1D_BURGERS_LEAP, a MATLAB program which applies the finite difference method and the leapfrog approach to solve the non-viscous time-dependent Burgers equation in one spatial dimension.
+FD1D_BURGERS_LEAP, a MATLAB code which applies the finite difference method and the leapfrog approach to solve the non-viscous time-dependent Burgers equation in one spatial dimension.

-PCE_BURGERS, a MATLAB program which defines and solves a version of the time-dependent viscous Burgers equation, with uncertain viscosity, using a polynomial chaos expansion in terms of Hermite polynomials, by Gianluca Iaccarino.
+PCE_BURGERS, a MATLAB code which defines and solves a version of the time-dependent viscous Burgers equation, with uncertain viscosity, using a polynomial chaos expansion in terms of Hermite polynomials, by Gianluca Iaccarino.